 So in other words, I went to a career counselor to find out I should become a career counselor.

 The funny part is that I actually think I’d enjoy being a career counselor.
 I’ve dedicated so much time throughout my life to “finding my purpose” and I thoroughly enjoy helping other people find theirs.
-Except, for some strange reason, I can’t see myself becoming a career counselor.
-I feel like I’m more interested in pursuing something a little more science-based that may require a longer education.
+It is something to think about if the opportunity should ever arrive.

-My only concern is that in order to get into medical school and to ultimately become a psychiatrist, I have to take general science courses like physics and organic chemistry.
+My main concern is that in order to get into medical school and to ultimately become a psychiatrist, I have to take general science courses like physics and organic chemistry.
 I really like general chemistry so far but I remember finding physics in high school really difficult.
-Then, when I look at the prospects of me becoming a physicist or chemist, it slightly concerns me.
+Then, when I look at the prospects of me becoming a physicist or chemist according to the STRONG, it slightly concerns me.

 LOL physicist is the LOWEST occupational score for me across the board.
 Even compared to those listed in LOWER themes like “Realistic” and “Conventional”!
 IN FACT, IT’S A NEGATIVE NUMBER.
 I didn’t even know that was possible.